Zach Galifianakis: Early work

-After his television debut on Boston Common, Galifianakis joined Saturday Night Live for two weeks.
+Galifianakis moved to New York City with college friend and future Late Night with Jimmy Fallon head writer A.D.
+Miles.
+Following his television debut on Boston Common, Galifianakis joined Saturday Night Live for two weeks.
 He has stated "I worked on Saturday Night Live for two weeks, and Britney Spears was the host one week when I was doing it.
 Wrote a sketch, Will Ferrell was going to play a bodyguard to her belly-button, and we were going to shrink Will down to fit into a belly-button. ...she just stared at me after I explained it to her.
 And then, she finally goes 'Yeah, that's funny.'"
 Galifianakis co-starred in the film Out Cold, and had small roles in Corky Romano, Below, Bubble Boy, Heartbreakers, Into the Wild, Super High Me, Little Fish Strange Pond and Largo.

 Galifianakis on Inside Joke in New York City in 2008.

 In September 2001, he appeared in an episode of Comedy Central Presents.
 It included a stand-up routine, a segment with a piano, and a cappella group The Night Owls (introduced as his "12 ex-girlfriends") singing "Eternal Flame" by The Bangles while he made jokes.
 In 2002, he hosted his own VH1 talk show called Late World with Zach.
 It featured many of his friends and regular performers from the Los Angeles comedy and music venue Largo where he appeared frequently during this time period.
 He played Davis in the Fox drama series Tru Calling.
 He appeared many times on Jimmy Kimmel Live! and played Frisbee in Reno 911!

 Galifianakis played Alan Finger on the Comedy Central show Dog Bites Man, a fake news program that caught people during candid moments thinking they were being interviewed by a real news crew.
 He also guest-starred in the episode of the Comedy Central show The Sarah Silverman Program as Fred the Homeless Guy.
 He also had a recurring guest role as a doctor on the animated Adult Swim show Tom Goes to the Mayor and appeared in several episodes of Tim and Eric Awesome Show, Great Job! in a recurring role as Tairy Greene.